 It’s also one of those conditions that’s routinely dismissed and often overlooked by the traditional medical community (as with so many issues related to female health).
 Sigh.

-By some estimates, 2-5% of women experience PMDD, and 20% experience “sub-threshold” PMDD — meaning severe PMS.
+By some estimates, up to 8% of women experience PMDD, and 20% experience “sub-threshold” PMDD — meaning severe PMS.
 Many deal with it over the course of decades, struggling to find a diagnosis and are often left wondering what the heck is wrong with them.
 Traditional lab testing often indicates that their hormone levels are “normal” — furthering the frustration and dismissal of their concerns.

 But it is important to note that there’s a difference in optimal ranges and normal ranges.
 In addition, PMDD is often thought of as an abnormal response to normal hormonal changes.
 In this guide to treating PMDD we’ll explore more about testing, hormone balancing, and natural treatment strategies for PMDD.